|Flygirl taking a rod for a spin at the Grand River Spey clave, Paris, Ontario.|

 Earlier this spring, I cast numerous singlehand rods before my first bonefish trip and concluded that the middle tier rods were the way to go.
 The price you pay for the top end models just didn't seem worth it to me.
 Sure, they're generally lighter, their components higher quality and possibly more durable.
 But you're also paying for fancy faux burl inlay in the reel seat or other such nonsense.
 Don't get me wrong, I appreciate a good looking rod as much as the next flygirl ;).
 But to me, a fly rod is first and foremost a tool, a means to an end—catching fish—and a good caster can pick up any decent stick and work some magic.

 The key word is decent—there is a minimum threshold of acceptability (of castability).
 I cast one lower end stick (around $300) that had received good online reviews.
 But I would never use that rod even if it was given to me for free.
-It felt like casting a brittle, hollow tube of plastic.
+It felt like casting a stiff, brittle, hollow tube.
 Ugh!
 It should at least be a pleasant experience (if not joyous :).
 So, middle tier rods are the smart way to go…

 Then why in heaven's name am I about to spend $1,130 on a fishing pole?
 For some inexplicable reason, my first spey rod is an emotional purchase.
 Flygirl logic is thrown out the window!
 I think it's because the perfect combination of rod, line, and caster in the two-hand world is equivalent to all the planets in the universe aligning ;).
-There's a mystique about it...
 It's an event to be celebrated!

 Afterwards, I rushed to find my pal, easterncaster, and tell him the good news—I had found MY perfect spey ROD!
 I was curious what he would think of it.
 He cast it the following day.
 His reaction was that it was one of the best rods he has ever cast.
 I guess it's not just my perfect rod.